rossetti/KSLBook/docs/02-Chapter2.md

-While the preferred method for generating random values from random variables is to create instance of the appropriate random variable class, the KSL also provide a set of functions for generating random values within the `KSLRandom` object For all the previously listed random variables, there is a corresponding function that will generate a random value.
+While the preferred method for generating random values from random variables is to create instance of the appropriate random variable class, the KSL also provide a set of functions for generating random values within the `KSLRandom` object.
+For all the previously listed random variables, there is a corresponding function that will generate a random value.
 For example, the method `rNormal()` will generate a normally distributed value.
 Each method is named with an \"r\" in front of the distribution